 Approved Uses And Subdivision-Administrative Process.

 Administrative Process.
 The development of the Project, including subdividing and obtaining building permits, is an administrative process and not subject to any approvals by the legislative body of the Town.
+Notwithstanding the forgoing, Owner must comply with all other Town ordinances, standards, procedures, regulations, and rules in seeking and obtaining any development application with the Town.

 Permitted Uses.
-For residential uses, the townhomes and single-family dwellings, including the patio homes, and all of the commercial uses listed in the Town Ordinance Section 23.1.5 and as generally illustrated in Exhibit B are permitted uses in the Project, without any further action or approval by the Town.
+For residential uses, the townhomes and single-family dwellings, including the patio homes, and all of the commercial uses listed in the Town Ordinance Section 23.1.5 and as generally illustrated in Exhibit B are permitted uses in the Project.

 Prohibited Residential Uses.
-Two-family, three-family, and four-family units are prohibited.
-Further, none of the townhomes, single-family units, or patio homes will be used for short-term rentals.
+Two-family, three-family, and four-family units are prohibited in the Project.
+Further, none of the townhomes, single-family units, or patio homes will be used for short-term rentals under any circumstances.
+Short-term rental is expressly prohibited within the Project.

 Subdivision.
 To create the residential and commercial lots, the Owner shall follow the Town subdivision requirements for single-family, two-family, and townhome (STT) subdivision set forth in Town Ordinance Section 21.1.3.

+Approval Required Before Development.
+No improvements shall be constructed within the Project without Owner first obtaining approval of the development application for such development from the Town.
+No development application shall be approved without first submitting the development application for review as set forth herein.
+Upon approval by the Town of any development application, the development related to such approval may be improved in accordance with the approved development application, subject to the terms, conditions, and provisions of the development application.

+Fees.
+Owner shall pay to the Town the standard fees applicable to any submittal of a development application under the Town’s fee schedule in effect at the time of the application.

+Acceptance of Certifications Required for Development Applications.
+Any development application requiring the signature, endorsement, or certification and/or stamping by a person holding a license or professional certification required by the State of Utah in a particular discipline shall be so signed, endorsed, certified or stamped signifying that the contents of the Development Application comply with the applicable regulatory standards of the Town.

+Culinary Water/Sanitary Sewer.
+Proof of the availability of culinary water service and sanitary sewer service shall be provided before the recordation of any final plat for a subdivision.
+The sanitary sewer service shall not involve the use of Main Street without the prior written approval of the Town.

 Project Density and Baseline for Development.
 Pursuant to Town Ordinance Section 23.1.18(1) the baseline for development of the Project is as follows: